tslenter/RSX-RSC/README.md

 Send usable code/patterns to info@remotesyslog.com.
 We will review the code or pattern, this may take some time.
 This token can only be used to trade.

 Expected payout RSCX:
- - patterns: minimum of 10 RSCX
+ - Patterns: minimum of 10 RSCX
  - Code fixes: minimum of 10 RSCX
  - Security fixes: minimum of 20 RSCX
  - New functionality like a plugin: minimum of 20 RSCX